semishawn/semipedia/_semiterms/preggle.md

 neologist: Kiran
 ---

-<p class="info-text">A preggle is a very nonspecific entity.
+A preggle is a very nonspecific entity.
 Preggling can vary greatly in feeling.
-Generally, most preggles involve smiling, a slight raise of one's tongue, and a lighthearted state of mind.</p>
+Generally, most preggles involve smiling, a slight raise of one's tongue, and a lighthearted state of mind.